 A: Yes.
 The Program applies to any employer with 50 or more full-time employees throughout the jurisdiction of the Air District, regardless of its proximity to public transit.
 The Program provides employers with the flexibility to offer commuter benefits appropriate to the needs of their employees and worksites.
-Option 3 or Option 4 may be most appropriate for employers with worksites that are not well served by public transit.
-Option 4 allows an employer to comply by providing commuter benefits for alternative commute modes such as carpooling, bicycling, walking, telecommuting, and compressed work week schedules.
+Option 3, 4, or 5 may be most appropriate for employers with worksites that are not well served by public transit.
+Option 4 allows an employer to comply by providing commuter benefits for alternative commute modes such as carpooling, bicycling, walking, limited telecommuting, and compressed work week schedules.
 For additional information on Option 4, click here.
+Employers can also comply with the Program solely with telework by means of Option 5.
+For more information see the Option 5 FAQs and the Option 5 Guide.